nikitavoloboev/data/docs/programming-languages/python/python-libraries/python-libraries.md

 - [testing.postgresql](https://github.com/tk0miya/testing.postgresql) - Automatically setups a postgresql instance in a temporary directory, and destroys it after testing.
 - [pytest-insta](https://github.com/vberlier/pytest-insta) - Practical snapshot testing plugin for pytest.
 - [pytest-split](https://github.com/jerry-git/pytest-split) - Pytest plugin which splits the test suite to equally sized "sub suites" based on test execution time.
+- [async-solipsism](https://github.com/bmerry/async-solipsism) - Provide a Python asyncio event loop that does not interact with the outside world at all.

 ## Error